SSWConsulting/SSW.Rules.Content/rules/do-you-let-the-adapter-handle-the-connection-for-you/rule.md

     cnn.Close();
 }
 ```
+::: bad

-Bad code - The connection code is not needed
+Bad code: The connection code is not needed
 :::

-::: good
 ```cs
 try
 {